dhis2/dhis2-docs/src/sysadmin/audit.md

 This is the list of operations we log as part of the audit system:

-- Operations on user accounts
+- Operations on user accounts (like but not limited to creation, profile edits)
 - Operations on user roles, groups and authority groups
-- Operations on categories
-- Operations on organization units
+- Operations on metadata objects (like but not limited to categories, organization units, reports)
-- Operations on reports
-- Operations on tracked instances
-- Operations on tracked attributes
-- Operations on tracked data values
+- Operations on tracked objects (like but not limited to instances, attributes, data values)
 - Jobs configuration
 - Breaking the glass operations